As a league, o

-Our mission is to develop sound young men and women that will be the leaders of tomorrow.
-Our coaches are dedicated to teaching the fundamentals of teamwork and good sportsmanship through soccer.
+ur mission is to develop sound young men and women that will be role models in their community.
+Our coaches are dedicated to teaching teamwork and good sportsmanship through the art of soccer.

-The Villages Soccer Association is aware that development takes time.
-Therefore, patience is what we expect and demand.
-Patience from the coaches, the parents and the players is a key to our success.
+Villages Soccer is aware that development takes time.
+Patience from coaches, parents and players is a key to our success as a whole.
 We want every single child that enters our club to fall in love with the game and to enjoy and play soccer for life!

 What ages can play soccer with Villages Soccer?

 The "age group" of a soccer player is determined on August 1 of each year.
 Your "age group" holds throughout the academic year until the next summer.
 The youngest players for the Villages Soccer are "U6" which stands for "Under 6.
 You have to be 4 or 5 years old to play U6.

 For 2011-2012 academic year, a child must have been at least 4 years old by July 31, 2011.
 You have to be 6 or 7 to play U8, etc.

 In the Spring and Fall, we run leagues U6 through U18.
 If you want to sign-up for an upcoming season's program go here: "Sign Up to Play" You can also use this same link to review your existing season's program.
 We encourage you to go back often to review your family participant's registration and team status information.

 The Villages Soccer program is a community based organization.
 Under the guidance of the Beaches Adult Soccer League (www.basl.com), Villages Soccer benefits from their centralized administration and professional management.
 Being community based, there is almost always some assistance needed with various tasks throughout the seasons, so please feel free to contact us to find out ways to be involved!

 Who chooses the coaches?

 Our coaches are St Johns County volunteers who love the game and desire to support youth activities in our community.
 They have been background checked and cleared to work with the community and are eager to help your young athlete excel.